LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Methodology

 \subsection{System Overview}

-We propose a unified generative framework for local life services (e.g., food delivery) using \textbf{Qwen3-0.6B}~\cite{qwen3technicalreport} as the backbone to balance contextual intelligence with strict latency requirements.
-The overall architecture of our proposed framework is illustrated in Figure \ref{fig:main}, which consists of three core phases: (a) candidate mining and multi-source context construction; (b) Beam-Search-Driven GRPO training for multi-objective optimization; and (c) quality-aware inference acceleration for online deployment.
+We propose a unified generative framework for local-life services (e.g., food delivery) using \textbf{Qwen3-0.6B}~\cite{qwen3technicalreport} as the backbone to balance contextual intelligence with strict latency requirements.
+The overall architecture is illustrated in Figure~\ref{fig:main}, which consists of three core phases: (a) candidate mining and multi-source context construction; (b) Beam-Search-Driven GRPO training for multi-objective optimization; and (c) quality-aware inference acceleration for online deployment.
 The model $\mathcal{M}$ processes a concatenated input $\mathcal{X}$: